Ciphertext indistinguishability

 Ciphertext indistinguishability is a property of many encryption schemes.
-Intuitively, if a cryptosystem possesses the property of indistinguishability, then an adversary will be unable to distinguish pairs of ciphertexts based on the message they encrypt.
-The property of indistinguishability under chosen plaintext attack is considered a basic requirement for most provably secure public key cryptosystems, though some schemes also provide indistinguishability under chosen ciphertext attack and adaptive chosen ciphertext attack.
+Intuitively, if a cryptosystem possesses the property of indistinguishability, an adversary will be unable to distinguish pairs of ciphertext based on the message that they encrypt.
+The property of indistinguishability under chosen plaintext attack is considered a basic requirement for most provably secure public key cryptosystems, but some schemes also provide indistinguishability under chosen ciphertext attack and adaptive chosen ciphertext attack.
 Indistinguishability under chosen plaintext attack is equivalent to the property of semantic security, and many cryptographic proofs use these definitions interchangeably.

 A cryptosystem is considered secure in terms of indistinguishability if no adversary, given an encryption of a message randomly chosen from a two-element message space determined by the adversary, can identify the message choice with probability significantly better than that of random guessing (1/2).
-If any adversary can succeed in distinguishing the chosen ciphertext with a probability significantly greater than 1/2, then this adversary is considered to have an "advantage" in distinguishing the ciphertext, and the scheme is not considered secure in terms of indistinguishability.
+If any adversary can succeed in distinguishing the chosen ciphertext with a probability significantly greater than 1/2, the adversary is considered to have an "advantage" in distinguishing the ciphertext, and the scheme is not considered secure in terms of indistinguishability.
 This definition encompasses the notion that in a secure scheme, the adversary should learn no information from seeing a ciphertext.
 Therefore, the adversary should be able to do no better than if it guessed randomly.

 Formal definitions

 Security in terms of indistinguishability has many definitions, depending on assumptions made about the capabilities of the attacker.
-It is normally presented as a game, where the cryptosystem is considered secure if no adversary can win the game with significantly greater probability than an adversary who must guess randomly.
+It is normally presented as a game in which the cryptosystem is considered secure if no adversary can win the game with significantly greater probability than an adversary who must guess randomly.
 The most common definitions used in cryptography are indistinguishability under chosen-plaintext attack (abbreviated IND-CPA), indistinguishability under (non-adaptive) chosen-ciphertext attack (IND-CCA1), and indistinguishability under adaptive chosen-ciphertext attack (IND-CCA2).
 Security under either of the latter definition implies security under the previous ones: a scheme which is IND-CCA1–secure is also IND-CPA–secure, and a scheme which is IND-CCA2–secure is both IND-CCA1– and IND-CPA–secure.
 Thus, IND-CCA2 is the strongest of the three definitions of security.

 Indistinguishability under chosen-plaintext attack (IND-CPA)

 For a probabilistic asymmetric-key encryption algorithm, indistinguishability under chosen-plaintext attack (IND-CPA) is defined by the following game between an adversary and a challenger.
 For schemes based on computational security, the adversary is modeled by a probabilistic polynomial time Turing machine, meaning that it must complete the game and output a guess within a polynomial number of time steps.
-In this definition E(PK, M) represents the encryption of a message M under the key PK:
+In this definition, E(PK, M) represents the encryption of a message M under the key PK: